GIVESocialMovement/backdoor/README.md

 ### Publish a new version

-1. Ensure the version in `build.sbt` is correct.
+1. Ensure the version in `framework/build.sbt` and `sbt-plugin/build.sbt` are identical and correct.
 2. Run tests with `sbt test`
 3. Publish with `sbt publish`
 4. Verify that the artifact is published correctly at https://bintray.com/givers/maven/backdoor

+To publish locally, please use `sbt publishM2` (instead of `sbt publishLocal`).